In my professional opinion, yes.

 An angular, defined bridge is considered universally attractive, and can enhance the overall appearance of your face.
 Many individuals have a wide bridge that lacks definition, and non surgical rhinoplasty is an ideal solution for this problem.
 I use injections of JUVÉDERM® or Restylane to build up the bridge, creating a more pronounced nasal dorsum that improves both the profile and the frontal appearance.

 Despite being happy with the overall size and character of her nose, this woman wanted subtle refinements that wouldn’t look “done.”
 I used one syringe of Restylane to give definition to the bridge and tip, which turned her “fine” nose into a perfect one.

 A prominent dorsal hump is a common complaint that sends women and men to the plastic surgeon’s office.
-Many of my patients previously thought surgery was their only option, and are surprised to see how much improvement can be achieved with dermal fillers.
+Many of my patients who thought surgery was their only option are surprised to see how much improvement can be achieved with dermal fillers.
 Each case is different, but I typically add Restylane to the bridge and tip, essentially straightening the nasal profile and smoothing out the appearance of the hump.

 I dramatically improved this woman’s profile by adding filler above the hump.
 I also slightly rotated the tip upward using Restylane Lyft.

-Many of my nonsurgical rhinoplasty patients initially came to me for treatment of other concerns, such as dark circles or nasolabial folds.
+Many of my non surgical rhinoplasty patients initially came to me for treatment of other concerns, such as dark circles or nasolabial folds.
 But after a thorough consultation, we determined that improvements to the nasal contours would enhance their overall attractiveness.
-This is often part of my Illumination 360® treatment process, in which I correct, define, and refine a person’s features to optimize their looks.
-You can see from these cases, subtle, artful refinements to the nose can play a key role in achieving Your Perfect Face.
+This is often part of MFI’s Illumination 360° treatment process, in which we take a full-face approach to correcting flaws and highlighting key features to optimize a person’s looks.
+You can see from these cases, subtle, artful refinements to the nose can play a key role in achieving your best face.